HuberyRicardo/base-simple-poll/README.md

 3. Review the project files for required dependencies.
 4. Install dependencies using the appropriate package manager.
 5. Confirm that any required configuration files are present.
+6. Re-run the documented command.

+If an error message points to a missing dependency, configuration value, or command, update the setup instructions after resolving it.

+## License

+No license information was provided in the original README.

+If a license is added to the repository, document it in this section and include the appropriate license file.